-- 1. In the customization dialog you specify how SA OS/390 should respond to a message issued by an application (for example, respond with command processing or with reply processing).
+- 1. In the customization dialog you specify how SA OS/390 should respond to a message that is issued by an application (for example, respond with command processing or with reply processing).
 This step is described in System Automation for OS/390 Defining Automation Policy. - 2.
-In the NetView message automation table, you enter the message and the routine SA OS/390 should use to process the user reaction as specified in the customization dialog.
-How to achieve this, is the topic of this chapter.
+In the MAT, you enter the message and the routine that SA OS/390 should use to process the user reaction as specified in the customization dialog.
+How to do this is the topic of this chapter.

-If you use product automation (DB2, CICS, IMS, OPC automation), take care that message entries for these products do not conflict with other entries in your NetView message automation table.
+Take care that message entries do not conflict with other entries in your MAT.

 If the message is issued by an application previously undefined to SA OS/390, you must add the application to automation.
-See Chapter 3, "How to Add a New Application to Automation", on page 21.
+See Chapter 3, "How to Add a New Application to Automation", on page 23.